JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Show the image that is about to be uploaded after it is set to imageFile #DONE
 - Add a cross to remove it #DONE
 - Compressing images before uploading #DONE
-- Images and gifs opening in full screen when clicked on
+- Images and gifs opening in full screen when clicked on #DONE
 - Uploading Gifs #DONE
+- Phone breakpoint #DONE
 - Placeholder for photos before they're loaded
 - Comments for tweets, further comments for them too.
 Implement twitter threads
 - Sharing posts, meaning share a link on social media platforms